pananananas/MVD/README.md

 - [ ] add prompts to the dataset
 - [ ] implement image conditioning
 - [ ] implement multi-view attention layer
-- [ ] change the camera condifitoning, they should be from input view to target view
+- [ ] change the camera conditioning, they should be from input view to target view

 # TODO: